davidchin/react-input-range/README.md

 ## Development

-If you want to work on this project locally, you need to grab all its dependencies.
+If you want to work on this project locally, you need to grab all of its dependencies.
 ```
 npm install && bundle install
 ```